-Oregon toddler struck, killed by father backing up vehicle
+Toddler struck, killed by father backing up vehicle

 OTIS, Ore.
-(AP) — Authorities say a toddler was struck and killed in southwestern Oregon by a pickup truck his father backed out of the driveway.
+(AP) — Authorities say a toddler was struck and killed in northwestern Oregon by a pickup truck his father backed out of the driveway.

 KOIN reports that emergency responders rushed to the home in Otis, Oregon, around 9:45 p.m.
 Sunday, authorities said in a release.
 The pickup’s 51-year-old driver was backing up in the driveway of the home when his 15-month-old was hit.